uilianries/TCPServer/README.md

 Simple Asynchronous TCP server.

-This server listen a port and log each message in a log file.
+This server listen a port and log each received message in a log file.

 ## Usage
 Run as daemon:

--$ tcp-server --daemon
+_tcp-server --daemon_

 The application read the file /etc/tcp-server/tcp-server-config.json as configuration.